anthonytallent/viewing_party_lite/README.md

 - Viewing Party is an application that enables users to explore movie options, learn where they can watch a given movie, and create a viewing party event for themselves and other users of the application.
 - 3rd Party API consumption from [The MovieDB](https://www.themoviedb.org/)
-- The first one-week sprint Pair Project in Mod 3 of Turing's Back-End Program (2111 BE Cohort)
+- The first one-week sprint Pair Project in Mod 3 of Turing's Back-End Program (2210 BE Cohort)
 - Bootstrap styling, Google OAuth, 'where to watch' feature and Developer's Picks feature are solo refactor/feature additions.
-- Available on Heroku at [ViewingParty](https://viewingparty909.herokuapp.com)
+- Available on Heroku at [ViewingParty]
 - [Turing Project Page](https://backend.turing.edu/module3/projects/viewing_party_lite/index)

 ## Database Design